MicrosoftDocs/azure-media-services/media-services/latest/stream_subclip_media_how_to.md

 ---

-3. Once the job is complete, create a streaming locator for the output asset.
+3. Once the job is complete, create a streaming locator for the output asset, get the URL appropriate for your player client and test it.